Taking Our Resue Kitten Charcoal Home

 For the first night, I slept in the room with him.
 He didn’t sleep near me, but he did sleep eventually, after a very long play session.
 Charcoal the rescue kitten was warming up to his new space!

 A Few Patient Days later…

 It took a few days for him to be completely comfortable with anyone coming in or leaving the room.
-Once he was comfortable with exploring just the small room, which we designated the Cat Room, he was comfortable enough to sleep next to me!
-Of course, he would nap in my lap during the day by the end of day 2, but sleeping through the night was a feat.
+He was comfortable with exploring just the small room.
+However, we designated the Cat Room, he was comfortable enough to sleep next to me!
+Charcoal would nap in my lap during the day by the end of day 2, but sleeping through the night was a feat.
 Eventually, this would change, but for the first week, he would play in the middle of the night, every night.
 He was still learning our routine.

 Tips On Taking Your Rescue Kitten Home

 Every cat is different, though I can give you some tips from what I have learned with my own experience.
 What you can expect.